 You haven’t applied for a job yet — but only because you don’t know if any are available!
 If you’re not having much success waiting around for jobs to be listed publicly, why not be proactive and reach out to companies you’re interested in?

-Here are some more tips on how to ask for job openings, including job inquiry letter templates.
+Here are some more tips on how to ask for job openings, including job inquiry letter templates and how to attach your resume.

 Reconnecting with an old contact